The Service provides a comprehensive diagnostic and treatment

 Pressure (CPAP) on the NHS for those with a confirmed diagnosis of

-sleep study and clinic appoinment - please see NHS Choices > Appointment booking
+arrange a sleep study and clinic appoinment - please see NHS Choices > Appointment booking

 We have access to a comprehensive range of diagnostic tests